DuranRafid/eMED-DNA/README.md

 A. Windows

-    1. Download the '' file.
+    1. Download the 'Windows' folder from the link https://goo.gl/KKjeHi.
+It will be downloaded as a zip file.
+Unzip and extract all the files in a single folder of your desktop.
-    2. If you dont have any DICOM viewer and GDCM installed on your pc, you need to install them first.
+    2. If you dont have any DICOM viewer or GDCM installed on your pc, you need to install them first.
        You can do it just by double clicking 'installer.bat' file.
+GDCM and MicroDicom Viewer will be installed in your PC.
-    3. Then you can run the software by double clicking the 'software.jar' file.
+    3. Then you can run the software by double clicking the 'eMed-DNA_windows.jar' file.

  B. Linux

-    1. Download the '' file.
+    1. Download the 'Linux' folder from the link https://goo.gl/KKjeHi.
+It will be downloaded as a zip file.
+Unzip and extract all the files in a single folder of your desktop.
-    2. Run the following commands to install GDCM.
+    2. Open Terminal, go to the installation directory and run the following commands to install GDCM and give execute permission to the jar file.
-      - sudo apt-get update
-      - sudo apt-get install python-gdcm
-      - sudo apt install libgdcm-tools
-    3. Give executive permission to the file 'software.jar'.
-      - chmod +x software.jar
+      - chmod +x script.sh
+      - ./script.sh
-    Then you can run the software by double clicking the 'software.jar' file.
+    Then you can run the software by double clicking the 'eMed-DNA_linux.jar' file.

 C. Mac

-    1. You need to have BREW installed on your mac.
-    2. The run the following command.
-       - brew update
-       - brew install python-gdcm
+    1. Download the 'MacOS' folder from the link https://goo.gl/KKjeHi.
+It will be downloaded as a zip file.
+Unzip and extract all the files in a single folder of your desktop.
+    2. Open Terminal, go to the installation directory and run the following commands to install brew, GDCM and give execute permission to the jar file.
+If you already have brew installed, then this sript will update it.
+      - chmod +x script.sh
-       - brew install libgdcm-tools
+      - ./script.sh
-    3. Then you can run the software by double clicking the 'software.jar' file.
+    3. Then you can run the software by double clicking the 'eMed-DNA_mac.jar' file.

-## Chromosome Set
+## Default Files
-You can download Chromosome files from following link: [Drive link.](https://drive.google.com/open?id=1wSoMo0tgrqCKAH21L2vvTv72PTE9SmyV)
+You can download full genome sequence, gene lists and choromose lengths (obtained from ENSEMBL) from following link: [Drive link.](https://goo.gl/GjwxAg) They are the default inputs for the software.
+Place them and the jar file in the same folder.

 ## Download Software
 eMed-DNA software can be found in the following link: [Drive link.](https://drive.google.com/drive/folders/1gT55X1rMFGIWAySb2ZIzzRwsAujVF14O?usp=sharing)